Mariana Morais & Lauren Dascalo Flaunt Their Derrières In Black Bikinis

 Mariana Morais excited her 731,000 Instagram followers on Wednesday when she uploaded a steamy new video to her account.
-She was clad in a skimpy bikini, and the TikTok star wasn’t the only model rocking a tiny two-piece in the slow-motion footage.
+She was clad in a skimpy bikini, and the TikTok star wasn’t the only one rocking a tiny two-piece in the slow-motion footage.
 Mariana teamed up with fellow model Lauren Dascalo to really turn up the heat.

 The two social media sensations were both rocking black bikinis that showcased their pert derrières, but their swimwear styles were slightly different.
 Mariana’s thong bottoms featured a thick waistband embellished with silver grommets.
 The strap curved around her shapely hips to form the sides of the garment.
 Her matching top featured the same accents on its adjustable, belt-like shoulder straps.

 Lauren’s bathing suit was a classic string bikini with an adjustable thong bottom that had ties on the sides.
-Her matching halter top had sliding triangle cups and a long string underneath the bust that tied in the back.
+Her matching halter top had sliding triangle cups and a long strap underneath the bust that tied in the back.

 Mariana and Lauren’s video began with a shot of the two women from the back.
 They appeared to be inside a convertible parked on a street lined with palm trees.
 The post’s geotag indicated that the footage was filmed somewhere in Beverly Hills.